ShakedZrihen/data-pipeline-course/assignments/final-project/205733975/README.md

-# Breaking News API - Amit Ronen
+# Final Project - Amit Ronen - 205733975

 ## Overview
-This FastAPI project scrapes breaking news from Ynet and provides an API to access the latest news.
+This projects contain a full flow- Collection of the data from Spotify and save it to the DB, to its presentation by the UI.
 ## Project Structure

 ``` plaintext